rvalsot/Golang/docs/my_notes.md

 $ go build path_to_folder/your_package
 ```

-After that, we can call our package using `import "path_to_folder/your_package"` in our go scripts, as any other Standard Library.
+After that, we can call our package using `import "path_to_folder/your_package"` in our scripts, as any other Standard Library.

 Remember:
-* Documentation if highly enforced above each of our functions.
+* Documentation if highly enforced as comments above each of our functions;
-* Scoping is given by casing in the packages
+* Scoping is given by casing in the packages;

-__Notes__:
+### Notes:
 * `GOPATH` must not be the same location of your installation.